davidberenstein1957/concise-concepts/README.md

 ## Usage
-This library defines matching patterns based on most similar words found in each group, which are used to fill a [spaCy EntityRuler](https://spacy.io/api/entityruler).
-To better understand the rule-definition, I recommend playing around with the [spaCy Rule-based Matcher Explorer](https://demos.explosion.ai/matcher).
+This library defines matching patterns based on the most similar words found in each group, which are used to fill a [spaCy EntityRuler](https://spacy.io/api/entityruler).
+To better understand the rule definition, I recommend playing around with the [spaCy Rule-based Matcher Explorer](https://demos.explosion.ai/matcher).

 ### Tutorials
 - [TechVizTheDataScienceGuy](https://www.youtube.com/c/TechVizTheDataScienceGuy) created a [nice tutorial](https://prakhar-mishra.medium.com/few-shot-named-entity-recognition-in-natural-language-processing-92d31f0d1143) on how to use it.